John-Titor/IP940/README.md

 ### DRAM controller (MEMC)

-This section applies only to boards with the KS84C31 DRAM controller; boards with the CPLD controller have a serial EEPROM connected to the CPLD that likely provides configuration information.
+This section applies only to `REV 02` boards with the KS84C31 DRAM controller;
+boards with the CPLD controller have a serial EEPROM connected to the CPLD that likely provides configuration information.

 Startup code reads from 0x041b_d190 before touching memory and then pauses, allowing the KS84C31 to complete initialization.

 The pause is a single-instruction `dbf` loop with an initial count of 1665, after which DRAM is immediately written to.
-Assuming a 150ns ROM read cycle this would be ~250µs.
+Initialization time does not appear to be specified in the KS84C31 datasheet.

-Decoded for the KS84C31, assuming a full wiring of `CASn`/`RASn` to the address bus, 0x041b_d190 is
+Decoded for the KS84C31, assuming a full wiring of `CASn`/`RASn` to the address bus, 0x041b_d190 is approximately:
-approximately:

 ```
                       EE